-As a natural evolution of their long-standing partnership dating back to 2004, between April and March TWAS and the Chinese Academy of Sciences (CAS) signed a memorandum of understanding (MoU) that includes a new partner, the Alliance of International Science Organizations (ANSO), and launched a three-year agreement to support scientific and technological cooperation among developing countries.
+As a natural evolution of their long-standing partnership dating back to 2004, between April and March TWAS and the Chinese Academy of Sciences (CAS) signed a memorandum of understanding (MoU) that includes a new partner, the Alliance of International Science Organizations (ANSO), and launched a five-year agreement to support scientific and technological cooperation among developing countries.

 The new tri-party ANSO-CAS-TWAS/UNESCO Scholarship Programme—as it's called—will support 40 PhD students per year, allowing them to study and carry out scientific research at colleges or schools of the University of Science and Technology of China (USTC) or the University of Chinese Academy of Sciences (UCAS)—both affiliated to CAS—before they return home and establish themselves as more mature scientists.